EugeniaFang789/EugeniaFang789.github.io/_pages/talks.md

 author_profile: true
 ---

+* The 29th International Congress on Insurance: Mathematics and Economics, Sungkyunkwan University, Seoul, Republic of Korea (June 29 – July 3, 2026).
+Presented on "Climate Insurance: A Conceptual Framework and a Stochastic DICE Experiment".
+* The 2026 International Workshop on Risk and Insurance, FKI Tower, Seoul, Republic of Korea (June 29, 2026).
+Co-presented with Qihe Tang on "Systemic Risk under Joint Market and Climate Stress".
-* The 2025 Australasian Actuarial Education and Research Symposium (AAERS), UNSW Sydney, Sydney, Australia, December 1–2, 2025 (scheduled).
+* The 2025 Australasian Actuarial Education and Research Symposium (AAERS), UNSW Sydney, Sydney, Australia (Dec.
+1–2, 2025).
+Presented on "Measuring Systemic Climate Risk in Insurance".
-* The UNSW and Macquarie Roundtable Meeting, UNSW Sydney, Sydney, Australia, September 9, 2025.
-Presented on "Assessing the Role of Insurance in Climate Policy: A DICE Model Framework Under Uncertainty".
 * The 2025 World Risk and Insurance Economics Congress (WRIEC), Hyatt Regency Calgary, Calgary, Canada, August 3–7, 2025.
 Presented on "Assessing the Role of Insurance in Climate Policy: A DICE Model Framework Under Uncertainty".
 *	The 60th Actuarial Research Conference (ARC), York University, Toronto, Canada, July 29 – August 1, 2025.
 Presented on "Measuring Systemic Climate Risk in Insurance".
 * The 2024 Australasian Actuarial Education and Research Symposium (AAERS), Monash University, Melbourne, Australia, November 20–21, 2024.
 Presented on "The Role of Insurance in Climate Change Mitigation: An Assessment Using the Dynamic Integrated Climate-Economy (DICE) Model".